microsoft/nni/docs/Customize_Assessor.md

 1) Inherit an assessor of a base Assessor class
 2) Implement assess_trial function
-3) Configure your customized Assessor in experiment yaml config file
+3) Configure your customized Assessor in experiment YAML config file

 **1. Inherit an assessor of a base Assessor class**